This site and all its contents are MIT licensed.

-I am a software developer.
+I write software.
 Occasionally, I will compose a post for this blog.

 I’ve been playing with Python for about a year now, and I like pretty much everything about it.
 There’s one thing that’s really rather bad and really should not be that bad, however - date & time support.
 It’s ridiculous how bad it is in Python.
 This is what you get with the standard datetime module: